Tropaeolum tuberosum: Minerals

 The table delineates the mineral content corresponding to each genotype.
-Notably, there is a pronounced disparity among the genotypes.
-Specifically, purple tubers exhibit calcium levels that are 3 to 4 times higher and iron levels that exceed those of other varieties by more than a factor of 200.
-Conversely, these tubers possess only negligible quantities of potassium and phosphorus, and their zinc levels are comparatively lower.
-This marked differentiation underscores the impact of genetic variation on the nutritional makeup of mashua tubers.
 Regarding calcium content, mashua exhibits a lower concentration than potatoes, with the latter containing approximately 13,100 mg/100 g dry matter.
 In contrast, the phosphorus content of mashua is considerably higher than that of potatoes, which have a mere 0.23 mg/100 g dry matter.
 While potatoes present a significant amount of potassium at 500 mg/100 g dry matter, which surpasses the levels found in purple mashua tubers, they still hold merely a third of the potassium content when contrasted with yellow and yellow-purple mashua varieties.
 In addition to carotenoids, it also contains phenolic compounds such as gallic acid, anthocyanins and flavonoids.